mcharouk/aws/CloudOperationsOnAWS/Synopsis.md

 retention : default to 14 months, can be extended to 38 months at a monthly granularity

-## Cost and Usage reports
+## Data exports (Cost and Usage reports)

-* longer retention
+* Longer retention
 * break down by resource Id
+* contains info about reservations and saving plans
+* Export report to S3 and after use it in Quicksight, Redshift, Athena
+  * Can do it manually or with Cloudformation templates (Athena and Quicksight)
-* Export report to Quicksight, Redshift, etc...
-More control on permissions (line and column level access)
+  * More control on permissions (line and column level access)
+  * Easy query of data

 ## Cost Anomaly Detection